amanhnb88/unduh-media-bebas/README.md

 only use the official instance unless you have issues with it or you need to use the api and if you can, only limit yourself to the trusted instances.

-please note that this instance list is not official nor its creator, [kwiatekmiki](https://kwiatekmiki.com), is affiliated with [imput](https://imput.net), the creators or cobalt.
+please note that this instance list is unofficial and is not endorsed by [imput](https://imput.net), the creators or cobalt.

 ## why are basically all instances missing?
 > several bad actors are continuously scraping public cobalt instances for youtube videos. as a result, many (sometimes personal) instances either run out of bandwidth, cookies, or experience reduced performance. this week it got especially bad, completely knocking out several community instances.